Jophish/javascript-api/README.md

 Split builds on feature flags to create the platform for controlled rollouts, so any team can target customers and release or revert new features without a deployment—or touching code.
 Get started quickly with SDKs in your language, then create on/off, percentage, and multivariate rollout plans in seconds.
 Integrations with the services you use to monitor, alert and track issues reduce time-to-resolution when things go wrong, and hotfixes are entirely avoided by killing problem features with a single click.

- * What you can do with Split.
+**What you can do with Split**

 Split goes beyond the simple on/off capabilities of basic feature flagging to give your team the power to:

 * Create multivariate feature releases
 * Create A/B feature releases
 * Kill any feature, over the browser, with a single click
 * Target releases to subsets of your audience, including percentage roll outs, whitelists,    attribute-based targeting, and individual user IDs
 * Integrate with the services your team uses to monitor, plan and communicate, like Datadog, JIRA and Slack
 * Manage team access, with features like two-factor authentication and role-based permissioning.

+**Languages**

 Split has built and maintains SDKs for: